acharaakshit/AI-mini-projects/README.md

 The project 'AI\_for\_minesweeper' contains the implementation of an AI for Minesweeper which uses the concept of knowledge and logic.
 The description of the problem can be found here https://cs50.harvard.edu/extension/ai/2020/spring/projects/1/minesweeper/ .

+The project 'Heredity' uses the concept of Uncertainty (joint probability in specific).
+The desciption of the problem can be found here https://cs50.harvard.edu/extension/ai/2020/spring/projects/2/heredity/ .

 It'd be great if someone can give suggestions on improving the techniques.